ranjeeta01/ranjeeta01/README.md

 ### Hey there!
 I'm Ranjeeta.
 <img width="35%" align="right" alt="Github" src = "https://static.vecteezy.com/system/resources/previews/000/229/543/non_2x/vector-young-indian-woman-as-female-developer-profession.jpg" />
 <h3>👩💻 &nbsp;About Me </h3>
+I'm a curious problem-solver who thrives at the intersection of infrastructure, automation, and engineering empathy.
+With a strong foundation in DevOps and cloud engineering, I specialize in building resilient systems and streamlining developer workflows.
+My goal is to contribute to platform engineering or site reliability roles, particularly in organizations that value innovation and scalability.

+- 💼 &nbsp; Currently working as Senior Production Service Engineer @ ServiceNow.
 - 🤔 &nbsp; Exploring new technologies and developing web applications.
 - 🎓 &nbsp; Bachelor of Technology in Electronics And Communication Engineering at National Institute of Technology Silchar.
-- 💼 &nbsp; Currently working as Senior Production Service Engineer @ ServiceNow.
 - 🌱 &nbsp; Learning more about DevOPS and fond of problem solving.

 <h3> 🛠 &nbsp;Tech Stack</h3>